m1k3d/ztb-site-automation/readme.md

 ## 🚀 Overview

 This automation suite is designed to **rapidly deploy Zscaler ZTB sites** — including VLANs, HA pairs, and template-based configurations — using a CSV-driven workflow.
-It mirrors the same behavior and API calls used by the ZTB UI, but at **enterprise scale**.
+It mirrors the same behavior and API calls used by the ZTB UI, but at **scale**.

 ### ✨ Key Capabilities